Oprah Winfrey tears up recounting her weight loss journey in primetime special - KESQ

 “There’s a spectrum of obesity.
 It’s not one disease, it’s many different subtypes of disease,” Butsch said.
 “It’s not a matter of willpower.”

-The medical experts addressed potential side effects of weight loss medications and factors and risks that should be considered before taking it as part of a multiifaceted care plan.
+The medical experts addressed potential side effects of weight loss medications and factors and risks that should be considered before taking it as part of a multifaceted care plan.

 Winfrey spoke about her use of weight loss medication as one “tool” to manage her weight, combined with hiking, running, weight resistance training and eating a healthy diet.